 Lithuania - Pricing

-Lithuanian government decided to raise the alcohol taxes from March 2017 as part of wider efforts to fight alcohol problems in the country.
-The highest increases were in the excise tax rates for wine and beer, at up to 112%.
+Lithuanian government decided to raise the alcohol taxes in March 2017 as part of broader efforts to fight alcohol problems in the country.
+The highest increases were in the excise tax rates for wine and beer, at 112%.
 The rate for ethyl alcohol went up by around 23%.
 The final prices increased approximately for wine by 53 euro cents, for beer by 14 euro cents and for other strong drinks by 72 euro cents.

 The total income from alcohol taxes rose nearly 5% in 2018, with more than half of it collected on spirits.
 Alcohol excise duty declared in 2018 amounted to 326.8 million EUR - 4.9% more than in 2017 when it was 311.5 mln.
 EUR.

-According to the latest data from the State Tax Inspectorate alcohol excise duties declared in January-February of 2019 amounted to 97,220 million EUR.
+According to the latest data from the State Tax Inspectorate, alcohol excise duties declared in January-February of 2019 amounted to 97,220 million EUR.
 This is 2.3 times more than at the same time in 2018 (EUR 42.370 million).
 Spirit drinks excise revenue increased 3.1 times to 80.287 million.
 Beer was almost unchanged at EUR 11.475 million.
-Wine increased by 4 per cent. to 4.416 million and intermediate products - 12 per cent 1.042 million euros.
+Wine increased by 4 per cent to 4.416 million and intermediate products - by 12 per cent to 1.042 million euros.

-In December 2018 members of the Seimas approved the proposal of the Minister of Health Aurelius Veryga that the excise duty rate on strong alcoholic beverages should increase by 10 per cent starting from March 2019.
-It was forecasted that the price of 0.5 litres of alcoholic beverages could rise on average by about 0.39 euros, and as a result, the State budget would raise approximately 5 million euros in 2019.
+In December 2018, members of the Seimas approved the proposal of the Minister of Health Aurelius Veryga that the excise duty rate on strong alcoholic beverages should increase by 10 per cent starting from March 2019.
+As a result, it was forecasted that the price of 0.5 litres of alcoholic beverages could rise on average by about 0.39 euros, and as a result, the State budget would raise approximately 5 million euros in 2019.

-Excise duty rates on ethyl alcohol and alcoholic beverages have been raised annually for four consecutive years, from 2014-2017.
+Excise duty rates on ethyl alcohol and alcoholic beverages have been raised annually for four consecutive years, from 2014 to 2017.
 According to the State Tax Inspectorate (STI), the market for wine and other fermented beverages has shrunk by about 30 per cent, intermediate products by 68 per cent, beer by 17 per cent, and ethyl alcohol by only 4 per cent over four years.